ethereum-attestation-service/eas-sdk/README.md

 #### Versioning

-Since the offchain attestation protocol is being constantly evolved and improved, we've recently added versioning to help the applications to support both older and newer types of attestation.
-Starting from version `1`, we have added a `version` field to its typed data, which is seamlessly supported by both `signOffchainAttestation` and `verifyOffchainAttestationSignature` function.
+Since the offchain attestation protocol is constantly evolving and improving, we've recently added versioning to help applications support both older and newer types of attestations.
+Starting from version `1`, we have added a `version` field to its typed data, which is seamlessly supported by both `signOffchainAttestation` and `verifyOffchainAttestationSignature` functions.

-Please note that using the `getOffchainUID` function for the previous legacy version, requires passing `{ version: 0 }` explicitly.
+Please note that using the `getOffchainUID` function for the previous legacy version requires passing `{ version: 0 }` explicitly.

 ### Creating Delegated Onchain Attestations